tomasf18/IES-Project/docs/smart-training-system-documentation/docs/minutes/meeting_4.md

   - Define the REST API (endpoints, etc.).
   - Create the API documentation.

 - **Pedro** will:
-  - Architecture:
     - Break down broader components (see diagram) into more specific explanations for the project.
     - Make the interaction between models in report
     - Specify each service, for example:
         - A service that manages all player data, adding and removing players.
         - Include a PlayerService to handle player-specific data.
         - Include a StatsService for handling player statistics.
         - Include a LiveService for managing live data during games.
         - Consider whether the service managing past statistics should also handle current ones.
 If they are separated, will this lead to redundant code?
         - Break the system into microservices.
 If a service is removed from the project, it should be functional as a standalone component in another project.
         - Etc.

   - Define the REST API (endpoints, etc.).
   - Create the API documentation.

 - **João** :
   - Add acceptance criteria to the user stories(GitHub).